|

 M. Robbins Library, National Museum of African Art

-The Warren M. Robbins Library at the National Museum of African Art maintains a fast-growing collection of more than 2,800 files on African artists.
-No other library in the United States is developing or maintaining this type of collection.
-Most of these artists are living and working in Africa, but the Library also collects information on African artists internationally.
-The individual files may contain gallery brochures, exhibition announcements and invitations, price lists, resumes, press releases, reviews, and newspaper cuttings.
+The Warren M. Robbins Library at the National Museum of African Art maintains a fast-growing collection of more than 3,700 files on African artists.
+This unique repository features artists living and working in Africa, but also includes African artists internationally.
+The files may contain articles, gallery brochures, exhibition announcements and invitations, price lists, resumes, press releases, and reviews.

 |